 Creative Problem-Solving Skills

 Time alone stimulates children to use their imagination.
-Without adults or playmates around to dictate their activity, children have the freedom and flexibility to explore their own creative ideas.
+Without adults or playmates around to dictate their actions, children have the freedom and flexibility to explore their own creative ideas.
 This experience leads to better problem-solving skills down the road.
 People who are able to solve problems effectively tend to be more successful in school, at work, and in life overall.

 It is important for children to learn that their parents will not always be at their “beck and call”.
 Knowing how to play independently helps build patience, giving them a skill that will be needed throughout life.